TEC10101/Even/README.md

 9/30/2016: % operating in JavaScript will easily be able to tell if a number is even by finding out if there is no remainder.
 For instance: 20 % 2 would return zero, which then tells that the input 20 is even.

+I found the % to be a very easy way to do this!